DoctorWhoof/RCC/RCC_TODO.md

 		[ ] Maybe only two, with interpolation between?
 		[ ] Or 4 different waves with a 2 bit envelope?

-	[ ] Separate Pitch envelope into:
-		- Note (each step is a note, arbitrary range)
-		- Pitch (frequency shift, -1.0 to +1.0 with 8 or 16 steps each way)

 	[ ] Instrument inspector improvements:
 		[ ] Add Instrument comment text box
 		[ ] Add Current note and octave box at the bottom for user feedback.
 		[ ] Transpose note (0 to 11).
 Maybe use a single value internally and 	"break it" into note and octave in the UI

-	[ ] Undo system, probably keeping duplicates of the instrument resources
+	[ ] Undo system, probably keeping duplicates of the instrument resources in memory

 	[ ] Prepend numbers to exported files so that sorting order matches your project